 - An environment based on teamwork and mutual support

-Students are admitted at various times throughout the year for each of the scheduled 10-week program classes.
-The program is designed to provide students with the knowledge and skills necessary for careers working in an outpatient clinic or inpatient hospital setting.
+Students are admitted at various times throughout the year for each of the scheduled 9-week program classes.
+The program is designed to provide you with the knowledge and skills necessary for a career working in an outpatient clinic or inpatient hospital setting.
 This program also provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent phlebotomy technician.

 The selection committee carefully reviews each application and the accompanying documentation.
 Individuals considered for an appointment are interviewed.